 Shiatsu, literally meaning “figure pressure,” is a Japanese massage modality that was invented by Tokujiro Namikoshi during the 1920s.
 It is based on the principles of Traditional Chinese Medicine (TCM) and is considered a form of acupressure massage.

-Shiatsu is historically believed to have been derived from a traditional Japanese massage style known as Amna, which is itself based on Tuina, traditional Chinese massage.
+Shiatsu is historically believed to have been derived from a traditional Japanese massage style known as Amna, which is itself based on Tuina, which is a form of traditional Chinese massage.

 Like other forms of alternative medicine, Shiatsu is based on a holistic model of the body.
 However, it also has the benefit of integrating well with conventional medicine.
 This makes Shiatsu a good modality to specialize in for Massage Therapists that want to work in a holistic or integrative health setting, such as a Pain Clinic or Chiropractor’s Office.